 Inspect all wiring connections at the economizer module's terminals, and verify compliance with the installation wiring diagrams.
 For checkout, review the Status of each configured parameter and perform the Checkout tests.

-NOTE: For information about menu navigation and use of the keypad, see Interface Overview on page 41.
+NOTE: See "Interface Overview" on page 38. for information about menu navigation and use of the keypad.